jundalisay/superb/content/en/maharlika/writers/rizal/dentro/part-1.md

 But one and the other were exceptions and we speak in general terms.
 This has been the outline of your past.
 We know your present.

-And now, what will be his future?
+What will be his future?
 Will the Philippine Islands continue as a Spanish colony, and, if so, what kind of colony?
 Will they become Spanish provinces with or without autonomy?

 To get to this state, what kind of sacrifices will you have to make?
 Will they perhaps separate from the Motherland to live independently, to fall into the hands of other nations or to ally with other neighboring powers?